Ron DeSantis says his influence in Duval County School Board race paid off despite struggles elsewhere

 Gov. Ron DeSantis tried to sway voters in multiple county School Board elections across the state, but there were few with more posts on the line in Tuesday’s elections than in Duval County.

-The results of the effort by DeSantis endorsing candidates in all four seats up for grabs in Jacksonville were mixed at best.
+The results of the effort by DeSantis endorsing candidates in three of four seats up for grabs in Jacksonville were mixed at best.
 Only two out of the four candidates DeSantis endorsed in the four Duval County School Board races clinched victory Tuesday.
 One will go onto a runoff election in November.

 Despite even worse results elsewhere, DeSantis defended his involvement in the localized educational races in Duval County.